samagosti7/printables/README.md

 [Go to the top](#table-of-contents)
 - Slight indent on contact us page in mobile view
 - Custom 404 isn't rendered on a bad URL--citing that debug is still true, even though env.py is in the gitignore and neither debug nor development are true in config vars in heroku
+- Small margin errors in footer, and it doesn't stick fully to the bottom of the page on very large devices.

 <a name="credits"></a>